YoffeG/PyDynamicaLC/README.md

 from PyDynamicaLC import *

-List of ALL external Python libraries used: Pylab, Scipy, PyAstronomy, PyMultiNest, ttvfaster, corner
+List of ALL external Python libraries used: Pylab, Scipy, PyAstronomy, PyMultiNest, ttvfaster, corner, os

 This code was tested on a Linux and OSx platform.